Mesut Özil: Retirement

+Player profile

 Style of play

-A quick, agile, creative and technical player, with good dribbling skills, Özil is a versatile midfielder, who excels in an advanced playmaking role, as a winger on either flank, or as an attacking midfielder through the centre of the pitch.
-During the 2010 FIFA World Cup, he was also deployed in a new role which was later described as a false 10 or central winger, due to his tendency to drift from the centre into a wide position when in possession of the ball; he has also been deployed in a more advanced role, where he usually functions as a second striker, as he often drops into deeper positions, from which he can link the midfield with the attack and initiate passing moves.
-He has even played as a centre-forward on occasion, seemingly operating as a lone striker, but actually operating false 9 role.
-An elegant left-footed player, his main attributes are his vision, his control, movement (both on and off the ball), positional sense, finesse, passing range, and accurate crossing ability, as well as his delivery from set-pieces, which allow him to get into good attacking positions, create chances, and provide many assists for his teammates, or even score goals himself.
+A quick, agile, creative and technical player, with good dribbling skills, Özil was a versatile midfielder, who excelled in an advanced playmaking role, as a winger on either flank, or as an attacking midfielder through the centre of the pitch.
+During the 2010 FIFA World Cup, he was also deployed in a new role which was later described as a false 10 or central winger, due to his tendency to drift from the centre into a wide position when in possession of the ball; he was also deployed in a more advanced role, where he usually functioned as a second striker, as he often dropped into deeper positions, from which he could link the midfield with the attack and initiate passing moves.
+He even played as a centre-forward on occasion, seemingly operating as a lone striker, but actually operating false 9 role.
+An elegant left-footed player, his main attributes were his vision, his control, movement (both on and off the ball), positional sense, finesse, passing range, and accurate crossing ability, as well as his delivery from set-pieces, which allowed him to get into good attacking positions, create chances, and provide many assists for his teammates, or even score goals himself.

-Due to his creative ability and offensive prowess as a playmaker, Özil has been called "assist-king" in the media.
+Due to his creative ability and offensive prowess as a playmaker, Özil was called "assist-king" in the media.
 As of January 2016, Özil had the best ratio of assists per game in the history of the Premier League.
 Germany under-21 manager Horst Hrubesch once said, "We in Germany are prone to rave about foreign players.
 We praise Wayne Rooney to the heavens, likewise Ronaldo or Messi.
 But we have our own Messi.
 Our Messi is Özil."
 In the UEFA Euro 2012 qualifier against Belgium, he scored a goal which has been described as a "work of art".
 Germany coach Joachim Löw hails Özil for his "genius moments" and his performance without the ball.